 This is the taxable amount of your pension benefit.
 Depending on your retirement date, retirement type and whether you contributed to your plan, you may not be taxed on the total amount of benefits paid to you.
 If this is the case, the amount shown in this block will differ from the amount in Block 1.

 BLOCK 4: (Federal Income Tax Withheld)

 This block shows any federal income tax deducted from your monthly retirement payments.
-To change the amount of federal income tax being withheld, complete a tax withholding request form (Form 766).
-To access a printable version of the form click here.
+To change the amount of federal income tax being withheld, IRS Form W-4P for Federal Tax Withholding.